The impact of natal kicks on black hole binaries

-The results presented thus far have been scale-free. .
-For binary BH mergers, one characteristic scale is determined by the maximum separation at which they would merge within the age of the Universe ($ a_{\rm lim}$), which can be estimated using Eq. \ref{eq:time_to_coalescence}.
-Subsequently, this allows for the determination of a limit orbital speed:
+The results presented thus far are scale-free.
+For binary BH mergers, one characteristic scale is determined by the maximum separation at which they would merge within the age of the Universe ($ a_{\rm lim}$), which can be estimated using Eq. \eqref{eq:time_to_coalescence}.
+Subsequently, this allows for the determination of a limit orbital speed,

 which represents the speed of the star, just before the formation of the second BH, in its frame of reference (Figure \ref{fig:cartoon}).